VictorySpecificationII/autonomousdrivingUoD/README.md

-# autonomousdrivingUoD
+# autonomousdrivingUoD - Project Maria

-An implementation of an autonomous formula racing car using laser sensors for navigation.
+An implementation of an autonomous racing car using game data for navigation.

-The onboard view serves as the monocular SLAM input for vision.
+This branch serves as an archetype for derivative designs.

-TODO

-Implement 2nd camera for binocular SLAM
-Vehicle commands come from the game:
-  - Implement actuation control (throttle, brake, steering) to come from SLAM algorithm.
+Created and tested with TORCS v.1.3.7 running on Ubuntu 16.04.

+# Usage

+ - Install in /usr/src/<torcs-install-directory>/src/drivers
-  - TBA
+ - make install

+Every time you make a change, run make install and dive into the game.

+Choose practice mode, pick the car and go!